On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: Hochschild homology and the filtered circle

 \end{corollary}

-Theorem \ref{theorem: filtered circle and HKR} implies that we can study the HKR filtration, and thus the HKR spectral sequence, of an affine scheme by studying the filtered stack $\filS$.
-As the Hochschild homology sheaf functor $\HHs(-/A)$ satisfies Zariski descent \cite[Lemma 4.2]{BN12}, this analysis extends to schemes by Zariski descent.
+Theorem \ref{theorem: filtered circle and HKR} implies that we can study the HKR filtration, and thus the HKR spectral sequence, of an affine scheme by studying the filtered stack \(\filS\).
+As the Hochschild homology sheaf functor \(\HHs(-/A)\) satisfies Zariski descent \cite[Lemma 4.2]{BN12}, this analysis extends to schemes by Zariski descent.

-\begin{remark} The mapping stack $\Mapsu(\filS, \mathcal X)$ does not compute the Hochschild homology of a general stack $\mathcal X$; instead, it computes a filtered completion of the Hochschild homology of $\mathcal X$, as originally observed in characteristic zero by Ben-Zvi and Nadler \cite{BN12}.
-See Appendix \ref{appendix: loops on stacks} for more details. \end{remark}
+\begin{remark} The mapping stack \(\Mapsu(\filS, \cX)\) does not compute the Hochschild homology of a general stack \(\cX\); instead, it computes a completion of the Hochschild homology of \(\cX\), as originally observed in characteristic zero by Ben-Zvi and Nadler \cite{BN12}.
+See Appendix \ref{appendix: loops on stacks} for more details.
+We study the discrepancy between the shifted tangent bundle and ${\Mapsu((\filS)^{gr}, \mathcal X)}$ in §\ref{subsection: shifted tangent}. \end{remark}